 Treat rocky slopes with caution.
 Take your time and stay balanced to avoid falls.
 Balance is the key to walking through rough terrain and steep slopes of stones and boulders.
 You can use trekking poles to cross rough terrain, however, make sure they don’t get caught between two rocks.
 If you are not comfortable crossing boulder fields or scree or talus slopes, retreat and look for a safer way.

 Walking downhill is easier aerobically as the pace quickens without increasing fatigue but it can also be very strenuous on your body and lead to many injuries if you lose focus.
 When you walk downhill, your body and pack weight place a lot of strain on your legs, knees, ankles, and feet.
 Your toes smash repeatedly into the front of the boot when your foot slides forward in your boot.
 In addition, the jolts travel up your spine and jar your entire body.
 As a result, a host of injuries such as blisters, sore toes, blackened toenails, knee cartilage damage, and back pain occur.
 You can avoid them by using one or more of the following tricks:

-Use trekking poles to reduce the stress on the knees and to improve and maintain your balance and provide additional stability
+- Use trekking poles to reduce the stress on the knees, to improve and maintain your balance, and provide additional stability

 Hiking on snow and ice